 Dated disassembly procedures such as disassembling the baked nozzles could be challenging.
 The usage of impact tools like hammers can result in high breakage and could increase the cost of wear parts.
 The solution to this could be making the disassembly easier.
 The procedure does not necessarily require the impact tools and hence the minimal breakage can reduce the cost of operation.

-Another cause of the higher production cost could be unprotected sealing faces and damaged thread.
+Unprotected sealing faces and damaged thread could cause higher production costs.
 It is hard for an ordinary thread system to resist impact damage.
-Furthermore, while handling, unprotected sealing faces can be damaged easily, which results in re-welding and cutting nozzle bodies.
+Furthermore, mishandling can easily damage unprotected sealing faces, leading to the need for re-welding and cutting of nozzle bodies.
 The solution for the problem could be robust cap protection skirts and heavy duty threads.
 The heavy duty threads can protect during the lance handling and is resistant to normal impact damage.
-The robust cap protection skirt is designed to protect the damage from the o-ring seal groove.
+The design of the robust cap protection skirt aims to shield the o-ring seal groove from damage.

 Another problem is radial o-ring due to assembly.
 O-ring drag and ripping can compromise essential sealing in conventional radial seal systems during assembly.
 The solution to this problem is axial seal design spray dry.
-When the cap is fully attached to the body, the axial o-ring design can only reach the sealing face.
+When the cap fully attaches to the body, the axial o-ring design reaches only the sealing face.
 And since there is no pulling and ripping during assembly, there are fewer chances of leakage.